nautechsystems/nautilus_trader/docs/concepts/execution.md

 Additional order types will be implemented in future versions, as the need arises.
 ```

-Each of these methods takes the primary `Order` as the first argument.
+Each of these methods takes the primary (original) `Order` as the first argument.
 The primary order
 quantity will be reduced by the `quantity` passed in (becoming the spawned orders quantity).

 ```{warning}
 There must be enough primary order quantity remaining (this is validated).
 ```

-Once the desired number of secondard orders have been spawned, and the execution routine is over,
+Once the desired number of secondary orders have been spawned, and the execution routine is over,
-the intention is that the algorithm will then finally send the 'original' primary order.
+the intention is that the algorithm will then finally send the primary (original) order.

 ### Spawned orders

-All secondard orders spawned from an execution algorithm will carry a `exec_spawn_id` which is
+All secondary orders spawned from an execution algorithm will carry a `exec_spawn_id` which is
-simply the `ClientOrderId` of the 'original' primary order, and whose `client_order_id`
+simply the `ClientOrderId` of the primary (original) order, and whose `client_order_id`
 derives from this original identifier with the following convention:

-- `exec_spawn_id` (original primary order `client_order_id` value)
+- `exec_spawn_id` (primary order `client_order_id` value)
-- `spawn_sequence` (the sequence number for the spawned secondard order)
+- `spawn_sequence` (the sequence number for the spawned order)

 ```
 {exec_spawn_id}-E{spawn_sequence}